Explore The Pearl of the Aegean: The Best Places To Visit In Izmir

 The Clock Tower is also famous as the symbol of Izmir and is located in Konak Square.
 Raymond Charles Pere, a Levantine French architect, designed and constructed the tower in 1601 to commemorate the 25th anniversary of Abdulhamid II’s ascension to the Ottoman throne.

 The clock has the hallmarks of Ottoman classical architecture while tying it with the French and German touch.
 The tower itself is Moorish in design, with massive columns.
-The historical and cultural value of this tower makes this an unmissable sight to see when visiting Izmir.
+The historical and cultural value of this tower makes this an unmissable sight and one of the best places to visit in Izmir one should go to.

 2. Kemeraltı Bazaar